 The finding that factory job losses were larger in urban areas early in the sample helps us understand employment data from US states during the 1980s, when the economies of coastal states boomed relative to those in the nation's interior.
 This fact was widely noted at the time; the good performance of Massachusetts in particular-the so-called Massachusetts Miracle-was widely believed to propel former governor Michael Dukakis to the 1988 Democratic presidential nomination.
 The results above imply that factory-job losses in the (relatively urban) Northeast would be especially large, even during the "miracle" years of the 1980s.
-The blue and red lines in the top panel of Figure 16 plots the manufacturingemployment shares starting in 1960 for the two Census divisions included in the Northeast Census region: New England and the Middle Atlantic states.32 The heavy black line depicts the manufacturing share for the nation as a whole.
+The blue and red lines in the top panel of Figure 16 plots the manufacturing-employment shares starting in 1960 for the two Census divisions included in the Northeast Census region: New England and the Middle Atlantic states.34 The heavy black line depicts the manufacturing share for the nation as a whole.
 In 1960, both divisions have manufacturing shares that are higher than the overall US share.
-But both the shares decline in the first few decades of the sample, with a particularly significant step-down in the 1980s.
-The lower panel of Figure 16 plots the same data for the other Census divisions east of the Mississippi: East North Central (which includes Michigan, Ohio, and other industrial states of the Upper Midwest), South Atlantic (which includes most of the Eastern Seaboard below New Jersey), and East South Central (which includes the deep Southern states of Alabama, Kentucky,
+But both these shares decline in the first few decades of the sample, with a particularly significant step-down in the 1980s.

-32The New England division includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
+34The New England division includes Connecticut, Maine, Massachusetts, New Hampshire, Rhode Island, and Vermont.
 The Middle Atlantic division is comprised by New Jersey, New York, and Pennsylvania.

-Mississippi, and Tennessee).
+The lower panel of Figure 16 plots the same data for the other Census divisions east of the Mississippi: East North Central (which includes Michigan, Ohio, and other industrial states of the Upper Midwest), South Atlantic (which includes most of the Eastern Seaboard below New Jersey), and East South Central (which includes the Deep Southern states of Alabama, Kentucky, Mississippi, and Tennessee).
 For the most part, manufacturing shares in these three divisions declined throughout the sample period at the same pace as the national share.
 The lone exception is the deep South, where the manufacturing share actually rises until about 1970.